itsalirezajalouli/itsalirezajalouli/README.md

 - 👋 Hi, I’m @itsalirezajalouli
-- 👀 I’m interested in Python & Machine Learning
+- 👀 I’m interested in Learning
-- 🌱 I’m currently learning Harvard's CS50’s Introduction to Artificial Intelligence Course
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on Not much right now
+- 💞️ I’m looking to collaborate on anything related to my field
-- 📫 How to reach me : alirezajalouli2023@gmail.com
+- 📫 How to reach me : alirezajalouli2024@gmail.com

 <!---
 itsalirezajalouli/itsalirezajalouli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.